Case Study • Execution Readiness Lab

 02 / Planning support

-Weekly meeting briefs
+Weekly operating briefs

 Instead of starting planning from a blank page, Chip creates a decision-ready brief that summarizes momentum, risks, pipeline signals, and next best actions.